Settings management

 - The default values set in your

-class. - Environment variables, e.g.
+Settingsclass. - Environment variables, e.g.

-as described above. - Arguments passed to the
+my_prefix_special_functionas described above. - Arguments passed to the

-class on initialisation.
+Settingsclass on initialisation.

 from pydantic import BaseSettings class Settings(BaseSettings): redis_host = 'localhost' class Config: case_sensitive = True

-, the environment variable must be in all-caps,
+When case_sensitive is True, the environment variable must be in all-caps,

-could only be modified via export REDIS_HOST
+so in this example redis_host could only be modified via export REDIS_HOST.

 Note

-module always treats environment variables as case-insensitive, so the
+On Windows, python's os module always treats environment variables as case-insensitive, so the

-config setting will have no effect -- settings will always be updated ignoring case.
+case_sensitive config setting will have no effect -- settings will always be updated ignoring case.